ldn-softdev/jtc/User Guide.md

 - [`?N`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#namespace):
 where N is a number - these names are generated by matching subgroups in REGEX lexemes (`<..>R`, `<..>D`, `<..>L`)
 - [`$a`, `$b` .. `$z`, `$aa`, `$ab`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#iterables-auto-tokens), .. :
-auto generated tokens when the interpolated JSON is an iterable, each token corresponds to a respective ordinal value in the iterable
+auto-generated tokens when the interpolated JSON is an iterable, each token corresponds to a respective ordinal value in the iterable
 - [`$A`, `$B` .. `$Z`, `$AA`, `$AB`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#iterables-auto-tokens), .. :
-auto generated tokens when the interpolated JSON is an object, each token corresponds to a label of each respective ordinal value in the object
+auto-generated tokens when the interpolated JSON is an object, each token corresponds to a label of each respective ordinal value in the object
 - [`$PATH`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#path-namespace-example):
 a token expanding into a _JSON array_ holding a path (set of labels and indices) towards currently walked JSON element